MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-reports.md

 ## Save your changes or revert to the default settings

-Your changes won't affect underlying data, but that doesn't mean you can't save your changes.
+Your changes don't affect underlying data, but that doesn't mean you can't save your changes.
 You can, but those changes only affect your view of the content.
 To revert to the default view of the report, select the **Reset** icon.

 :::image type="content" source="./media/end-user-reports/power-bi-reset.png" alt-text="Screenshot of the Revert to default icon.":::